 8.1 Glider latitude and longitude

-Redmine 14486: The glider latitude and longitude variables were changed in Sept 2019 (see Redmine #13182 for details), which required a purge and re-ingest of all glider data.
+The glider latitude and longitude variables were changed in Sept.
+2019 (see Redmine #13182 for details), which required a purge and re-ingest of all glider data.
 Until the data re-ingest was completed, the latitude and longitude coordinates in the files contained arrays of NaNs and the descriptions of the variables were incorrect.
 All glider data were purged and re-ingested in Dec 2019.
 After the change, the majority (>95%) of the values for sci_seawater_density and sci_abs_oxygen were NaNs for several Endurance, Pioneer and Global gliders (Fig. 26).
-A new software package was released on Feb 4, 2020 to fix the issue.
+A Helpdesk ticket (14486) was submitted and a new software package was released on Feb.
+4, 2020 to fix the issue.